 Administration: Providing, supplying, supervising, facilitating, or otherwise participating in the Use or Attempted Use by another Person of a Prohibited Substance or Prohibited Method.
-However, definition shall not include the actions of bona fide medical personnel involving a Prohibited Substance or Prohibited Method used for genuine and therapeutic purposes or other acceptable justification actions involving Prohibited and shall not include which prohibited Substances are not in Competition Testing unless the circumstances whole demonstrate that such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.
+However, definition shall not include the actions of bona fide medical personnel involving a Prohibited Substance or Prohibited Method used for genuine therapeutic purposes or other acceptable justification and shall not include actions involving Prohibited which not prohibited in Substances are Competition Testing unless the circumstances as a whole demonstrate that such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.

-Adverse Analytical Finding: A report from a WADAaccredited laboratory or other WADA-approved consistent International that. with the laboratory for related Standard Laboratories and Technical Documents that identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers elevated quantities of endogenous substances) or evidence of the Use of a Prohibited Method.
+Adverse Analytical Finding: A report from a WADAaccredited laboratory other WADA-approved or consistent with the International laboratory that, Standard for Laboratories and related Technical Documents that identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers of elevated quantities endogenous substances) or evidence of the Use of a Prohibited Method.